 - A Level 1 qualitative assessment shall be used to evaluate basin and site conditions that may adversely impact the bridge of interest.
 This assessment includes a review of the flood history, scour history, and comparative bridge data.
-When site conditions dictate the need for a higher design standard, the designer shall follow the guidance of the latest RHDS. - Not all bridges in exhibit package 32 qualify for "Supplemental Design Criteria for Low Volume Bridge Replacement Projects" in accordance with Preconstruction Design Memorandum PCDM 11.
-Only the following sites qualify for Low Volume Criteria if replaced with a bridge structure.
-S-1210 over Tampa Creek, S-191 over Roberts Swamp, S-634 over Cooper Swamp, and S-458 over Indian Camp Branch are qualifying sites. - S-22 over Caw Caw Creek and S-39 over Cooper Swamp shall meet full criteria and not qualify for low volume criteria.
+When site conditions dictate the need for a higher design standard, the designer shall follow the guidance of the RHDS. - Not all bridge sites qualify for "Supplemental Design Criteria for Low Volume Bridge Replacement Projects" in accordance with